 Hip and Knee Care LibraryThe AAHKS patient education library contains articles on caring for your hips and knees before and after joint replacement surgery written by surgeon members of the American Association of Hip and Knee Surgeons

 Belt buckles, key chains and smartphones may set off sensitive metal detectors at airport security checkpoints.
 Many commonly used orthopaedic implants may also set off the metal detectors.
-Over 90% of implanted total hip and knee arthroplasty devices will set off airport metal detectors.
-Many implants now include ceramic and plastic materials in addition to metal, and the metal will still likely cause an alarm.
+Over 90% of implanted total hip and knee arthroplasty devices will set off airport metal detectors.1 Many implants now include ceramic and plastic materials in addition to metal, and the metal will still likely cause an alarm in the metal detector.

-A card from your physician is no longer needed for identification of these type of implants.
+A card or note from your physician is not needed for identification of these type of implants.

-If you or a family member has a metal implant, he or she should inform a Transportation Security Administration (TSA) officer before screening begins.
-Passengers can use the TSA’s Notification Card to communicate discreetly with security officers; however, showing this card or other medical documentation will not exempt a passenger from additional screening.
+If you or a family member has a metal implant, simply inform the Transportation Security Administration (TSA) officer before screening begins. that you’ve had a hip or knee replacement.
+Point to the location on your leg where you have the implant.
+Passengers can use the TSA’s Notification Card to communicate discreetly with security officers if they prefer.

 This article has been written and peer reviewed by the AAHKS Patient and Public Relations Committee and the AAHKS Evidence Based Medicine Committee.
 Links to these pages or content used from the articles must be given proper citation to the American Association of Hip and Knee Surgeons.